Ricenoodles_Cover.jpg

 Pre-gelatinization

 Since rice flour lacks gluten and has poor binding properties, it is put through a process called pre-gelatinization that has to be done to help it form a cohesive dough.
-Simply put, pre-gelatinization involves adding boiling water or steam to the rice flour to draw out the natural starch in rice to help bind the dough together when it’s kneaded into balls.5 At this point, tapioca, potato or cornstarch is sometimes added to give the final noodle a chewier texture and glossier appearance.6
+Simply put, pre-gelatinization involves adding boiling water or steam to the rice flour to draw out the natural starch in rice to help bind the dough together when it’s kneaded into balls.5 At this point, tapioca, potato, or cornstarch is sometimes added to give the final noodles a chewier texture and glossier appearance.6

 Shaping

-Once a dough is formed, it is then shaped and moulded into noodles.
+Once a dough is formed, it is shaped and moulded into noodles.
 For a flat rice noodle like in Vietnamese Pho or Pad Thai from Thailand, the dough is pressed into sheets and cut into long strips before cooking.
 Other noodle types like thin vermicelli or slim laksa noodles are made by extruding the rice flour dough through a mold and into boiling water to be cooked for 1-2 minutes.
 Once cooked, these noodles need to be quickly cooled in a cold water bath (0 – 10℃).8

 Drying and packaging